Scientific Name

 How to Grow and Care

 Some are relatively cold-hardy and can even survive mild winters outside.
 Most will withstand temperatures down to the freezing point.
-There are some Mesembs which begin to grow in the fall as the temperature drops and the days get shorter.
+Some Mesembs begin to grow in the fall as the temperature drops and the days get shorter.

 Learn more at How to Grow and Care for Mesembs.